Sunil Chhetri: 2017–present

 He scored 14 goals for the club during the 2017–18 Indian Super League and became the top Indian scorer of the league.
 He was also the second top scorer for Bengaluru in the league and won the Hero of the League.
 In 2018, Chhetri won the Indian Super Cup with Bengaluru FC.
 With 9 goals, he was their top scorer during their 2018–19 season in Indian Super League and helped to win the league title.
 Chhetri was Bengaluru's topscorer during their 2019–20 campaign.
 During the following season, he scored eight goals and thus became the top scorer for the club for the third consecutive season.
 On 15 February 2021, Chhetri became the first player to make 200 appearances for Bengaluru FC.
 He scored his 100th goal for the club in the final league match of the 2020–21 Indian Super League against Jamshedpur on 25 February 2021.
 On 20 June, it was announced that Chhetri had signed a two-year contract extension until 2023.
 He won the 2022 edition of Durand Cup with the team.

 On 3 March 2023, Chhetri scored a controversial goal against Kerala Blasters FC in the knockout match of ISL 2022–23 season which led to the Blasters team walking out and the game forfeited in favour of Bengaluru.

 On 7 December 2024, Chhetri scored a hat-trick against Kerala Blasters, breaking Bartholomew Ogbeche's record to become the oldest player to score an Indian Super League hat-trick.

+On 26 July 2026, Chhetri signed a one-year contract extension with Bengaluru ahead of 2026–27 season.